redis/redis-doc/topics/sentinel-clients.md

 * An `-IDONTKNOW` error.

 If an ip:port pair is received, this address should be used to connect to the Redis master.
 Otherwise if a null reply or `-IDONTKNOW` reply is received, the client should try the next Sentinel in the list.

+Step 3: give priority to the replying Sentinel
+---

 When a correct ip:port pair is received, the replying Sentinel address should be put at the top of the list of Sentinel addresses, so that the next time we'll try the responding Sentinel before any other.